December 10, 2021-January 22, 2022

 Alexander Berggruen is pleased to present Sholto Blissett, Emma Fineman, Madeline Peckenpaugh.
-This exhibition will open Thursday, December 2, 2021 with a reception from 5-7 pm at the gallery (1018 Madison Avenue, Floor 3).
+This exhibition opened Friday, December 10, 2021 with a reception from 6-8 pm at the gallery (1018 Madison Avenue, Floor 3).

 Sholto Blissett, Emma Fineman, and Madeline Peckenpaugh are contemporary artists whose depictions of time and space disorient linear readings and question the natural world.
 Though their approaches vary perceptively, through painting—and sculpture as well for Fineman—each artist explores humanity’s fluctuating relationship with the surrounding environment.